-Click on the image to download the full paper your reference.
+Click on the image to download the full paper for your reference.

 “Our findings indicate that contact lenses remain a perfectly acceptable form of vision correction during the coronavirus pandemic, as long as people observe good hand hygiene and follow appropriate wear-and-care directions,” said Dr. Lyndon Jones, director of the Centre for Ocular Research & Education (CORE) at the University of Waterloo and the paper’s lead author.

 “Unfortunately, we have seen a number of erroneous reports regarding contact lenses and spectacles in recent days.
 Our goal is to make sure that science-backed truths are understood and shared, helping eye care practitioners provide accurate, timely counsel to patients.”